rajjejosefsson/css-prop-utils/README.md

 ## Develop

-The CSS is generated from following file:
+The CSS is generated from the following file:
 `scripts/propertiesList.json`

-later on is the css scrapped from desired webpage, and with the help of a *query selector*
+later on is the css scrapped from desired webpage, and with the help of customized *query selector*

 Example: